Tennessee Wildlife Magazine

 Within its pages you'll find interesting stories about all species of wildlife in our state.
 Deer hunters will appreciate the stories that include tips on how and where to find white-tails on lands that our agency manages.

 Fisherman will be amazed at the fabulous variety of fishing opportunities featured.
-Wildlife watchers will enjoy learning about agency restoration efforts, such as the bald eagle program.
+Wildlife watchers will enjoy learning about agency restoration efforts.

 If you are already a subscriber, welcome to our site!

-For just ten dollars per year, you can't go wrong.
+For just $10 per year, you can't go wrong.
 Multiple years are an even better deal.
-A two year subscription is seventeen dollars and a three year is just twenty five.
+A two-year subscription is $17 and a three year is just $25.

 Wildlife Magazine Editorial Guidelines